devatlant/blog/source/_posts/2024-12-16-run-your-blog-on-octopress-framework-on-macos-by-using-docker.markdown

 I started to use Octopress in 2016.
 At that time everything worked like a charm.
 In 2024 the Octopress is no longer supported as I see in https://github.com/octopress/octopress (last commit was 9 years ago).
 And after each major OS update (I run MacOS) I have troubles with octopress installation, mainly because of **ruby** and **system dependencies** updates.
-{% pullquote %}
-Surround your paragraph with the pull quote tags.
-Then when you come to the text you want to pull, {" surround it like this "} and that's all there is to it.
-{% endpullquote %}

 ❗Everything was tested on **MacOS Sequoia** (15.1.1 )

 # Problem